-Hoisin Pork Fried Rice
+Hoisin Pork Tenderloin with Fried Rice

 One of the things I miss most since my Celiac diagnosis is Chinese takeout.
 Oh, how I loved those noodles, veggies and fried rice!

 At first glance you might think that many of these dishes are gluten free, but did you know that soy sauce contains gluten?
-It’s true, traditional soy sauce is fermented with wheat so it is off limits on the gluten free diet.
+It’s true, traditional soy sauce is fermented with wheat, so it is off limits on the gluten free diet.

 Another favorite condiment, Hoisin Sauce can also be found in the Asian aisle in most markets.
 It’s sweeter and much thicker than soy sauce and can be used for glazing and dipping.
-In this recipe I use both Hoisin sauce and Tamari for a sweet and savory flavor profile.
+In this recipe, I use all of these condiments to create a sweet and savory flavor profile.

 This post contains affiliate links.